positron/dotfiles/README.md

 # Philip's Dot Files
-These are the config files to set up a system to maximize my productivity.
+These are the config files to set up a system to maximize my productivity.  df

 ## Installation
 run `./setup` in Unix/Cygwin shells and `setup.bat` in Windows.